Pioneering alternative sandbag technology provided by a Yorkshire company played a vital role in safely detonating a World War Two bomb.

 Hackney Council’s duty emergency planning officer was alerted who decided popular family Clissold Park was the best place to take the 70-year-old bomb.

 The park was closed and explosive officers from the Met moved the bomb as quickly as possible to the nearest place it could be safely exploded once it had been surrounded by FloodSax.
-These are lightweight and look like pillowcases until they come into contact with water and then expand to become even more effective than traditional sandbags.
+These are lightweight and look like pillowcases until they are absorbed in water and then expand to become even more effective than traditional sandbags.

 The controlled blast was caught on camera by a nearby CCTV system.